cloudfive/push-android/README.md

     CloudFivePush.register('user@example.com');

 That's it!
 Now you can send basic push notifications which will create a notification icon in the title bar and launch your app and optionally show an alert dialog when tapped.

 ## Advanced Configuration

-* coming soon
+After someone interacts with the notification, your apps main launch activity will be called with an intent with the full notification payload included.
+You can use this to create custom behavior.